Raathigesh/Raathigesh.github.io/_posts/2015-08-23-TypeScript 'For-of' Loop.md

 ---
 layout: post
 title: TypeScript For-of Loop
-excerpt: "TypeScript provides some nice syntactical sugar to write readable code and get around some of the JavaScript language quirks."
+excerpt: "TypeScript is implementing ES6 and ES7 features more and more with every new release.
+Now we have the awesome For-of loop in TypeScript 1.5."
 modified: 2015-08-23
 tags: [TypeScript, JavaScript]
 comments: true
 ---

-TypeScript provides some nice syntactical sugar to write readable code and get around some of the JavaScript language quirks.
+TypeScript is implementing ES6 and ES7 features more and more with every new release.
+Now we have the awesome For-of loop in TypeScript 1.5.

-If we want to iterate through an array of items, we could use for loop as below and get things done.
+If we want to iterate through an array of items in ES5 (The current version of JavaScript), we could use for loop as below and get things done.

 {% highlight javascript %}
 var Items = ["Key", "Phone", "Car"];